 Relocation of Historic Maple Grove building

-In the Spring of 2019, the city of West Des Moines will continue its road expansion construction on Ashworth Road, which will necessitate the move of the historic church building to a new site, approximately 300 yards north of its current site.
+In the Spring of 2019, the city of West Des Moines continued its road expansion construction on Ashworth Road.
+At that time we needed to move of the historic church building to a new site, approximately 300 yards north of where it stood for 100 years.

 Maple Grove in the news